 5. DEPARTMENTAL RECOMMENDATIONS

-Recommendations for department chairs in matters of appointment and reappointment shall be made by the department concerned, utilizing appropriate procedures established under the provisions of the by-laws of the Faculty of SUNY Potsdam, Article VIII.
-Such recommendations concerning department chairs will be submitted by the department through normal channels: first to the appropriate Dean, and then to the Provost, prior to being forwarded to the President for final action.
+Recommendations for department chairs in matters of appointment and reappointment shall be made by the department concerned, utilizing appropriate procedures established under the provisions of the by-laws of the Faculty of SUNY Potsdam, Appendix I. Such recommendations concerning department chairs will be submitted by the department through normal channels: first to the appropriate Dean, and then to the Provost, prior to being forwarded to the President for final action.
 Department by-laws should specify voting procedures to be used in the selection of chairs.

 The Chair shall provide leadership within the following areas in accordance with the Policies of the Board of Trustees and United University Professions, and within the guidelines of the personnel policies of the department.
 It is assumed that many of these activities will be accomplished through delegation to appropriate department members.